 The role of NGOs in combating food insecurity and diseases

 Oxfam International is a charity organization that provides support in ensuring food security, gender justice and improving health.
-In Yemen, a country ravaged by a protracted civil war leading to the deaths of several hundreds of people, Oxfam contributed significantly in meeting the needs of several refugees in neighboring countries.
+In Yemen, a country ravaged by a protracted civil war leading to the deaths of several hundred people, Oxfam contributed significantly to meeting the needs of several refugees in neighbouring countries.

 In South Sudan, Oxfam is working with the local government to provide farmers with the needed support to develop sustainable farming practices.
-It also supports refugees who are living in neighboring Uganda with food and other forms of support to meet their basic needs.`
+It also supports refugees who are living in neighbouring Uganda with food and other forms of support to meet their basic needs.

 The influence of TNCs (agribusinesses and the media) in shaping food consumption habits